cb-nw-3/m3-1-node--introduction/__lecture/lecture-1-introduction.md

 This file is created by `npm`.
 There is _one_ file per project.

 It contains all the names of all the modules needed for the project.

+why a lot of modual, because dependancy of other modual.

 ---